approov/quickstart-react-native/README.md

 ![Android Shapes](assets/shapes-android.png)

-Congratulations oon successfully protecting your API calls with Approov!
+Congratulations on successfully protecting your API calls with Approov!

 #### iOS Devices

 Connect a single iOS device to your host platform over USB.
-See [Run an Appon a device](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca) for setup instructions.
-Note that you must set up a development team to set up code signing and establish teh device provisioning profile.
+See [Run an App on a device](https://help.apple.com/xcode/mac/current/#/dev5a825a1ca) for setup instructions. **Important**: you must set up a development team to set up code signing and establish the device provisioning profile.

-Once set, run React Native on Android with an extra `--device` flag:
+Once set, run React Native on iOS with an extra `--device` flag:

 ```
 $ yarn run react-native run-ios --device